Community Stories

 EcoGPX®'s Second Coventry Residency: Connecting Art, Nature, Community and Technology!

-by Basma, 8 months ago
+by Basma, about 1 year ago

 Coventry, UK - September 2024 – The EcoGPX® project's second residency was more than a gathering of artists and nature enthusiasts; it was a transformative event aimed at enhancing community well-being, creating unity, and promoting mental health through creative expression and environmental engagement.
 Hosted at Coventry Food Union and Fargo Village, this two-day residency brought together diverse individuals to explore the profound connections between art, nature, community and an innovative use of technology!